Ya'an: Tourism and culture

 Tourism forms an important parts of the economy of Ya'an.
 The city is home to the Bifengxia Panda Base.
 The first panda specimen known to the western world was from Ya'an discovered by the Lazarist missionary Armand David.

 The city is also famous for Ya fish, which is used in local cuisine.
 Ya'an is also the production base of Tibetan brick tea.

+Food/Specialty Products

+Ya'an Tata Noodles: One of the most representative noodle dishes in Ya'an.
+It is characterized by its chewy noodles and spicy seasoning.

+Ya Fish Clay Pot: A clay pot dish made with local "Ya fish" (cold-water fish).
+It boasts a delicious flavor and is a local signature dish.

+Yingjing Bangbang Chicken: Spicy and fragrant, with tender meat; a representative local delicacy.

+Zha Zha Mian: This type of noodle is made by processing and grinding buckwheat, mixing it with water to form a dough, and then pressing it into strips using a special tool before cooking.
+Hence, it is called Zha Zha Mian.

+Cherries: Hanyuan cherries are a type of fruit that closely resembles cherries.